My role: Team lead

 Initially, it was assumed that museums are lacking visitors from the millenial are group, which are rapidly declining within traditional institutions..
 We thought that FishEyes could be a tool to help them increase attendance and engagement from certain demographic groups.

-Fish Eyes was first developed with the assumption that museums are lacking visitors from the millenial demographic.
-However, after more research and user interviews, we found that museums are not targeting any certain age groups.
-Their goal is to reach a wide range of people not focusing on any demographics and age groups.
-They have even figured ways to reach groups that their permanent exhibitions are not able through demographic-specific events and programming.
+However, after more research and user interviews, we found that most museums are not prone to targeting any certain age groups.
+Their goal is to actually reach a wide range of people, not focusing on any demographics and age groups, and the educate everybody.
+Museums have even figured ways to reach groups that their permanent exhibitions are not able tom through demographic-specific events and programming.

 Initially, we thought our target audience would be museums curatorial staff.
 However, it would seem that our target audience might actually be the museums Visitor Services or the security department.
 Unlike the curatorial staff, the visitors services department are more likely to use visitor behavioral data in their practices of exhibition planning.
 They are already using observations to inform future planning and safety control.
 Because of this, we are also expanding to museum security.
 The data that we gather from surveillance video footage can be used to plan exhibitions around egress and safety codes.

 Spatial and exhibition planning is a big job, and it is done across many departments.
 To plan an exhibitions, voices from curatorial, security, visitor services, education, collections, and exhibition designers.
 This is no longer a tool for just curatorial or visitor services, like we originally thought.
 With so many different voices fighting to be heard, especially with each having their own priorities, how are decisions made impartially?
 In having a tool like Fish Eyes, different departments can definitively make arguments for their cause with reliable data for backup while ensuring other departments are open to their concerns.
 Having assurance in knowing that areas need improvements, museums can tend to their weak points to ensure the best visitor experience is delivered, therefore driving engagement.